 6. How do I start a writing career?

 Read.
 Write.
 Learn.
 Read.
 And write.
 Do not quit.
 Start writing about your passions.
 Create your writer’s website and look for opportunities.
 Network with clients and market your skills.
 That’s how you start a writing career.
 Make sure you are a niche-specific writer because of the fierce competition out there.
-Save or bookmark this infographics I have created for you.
+Save or bookmark the infographics I have created for you.

 7. How hard is it to become a writer?